osminosm/infinit-test/README.md

 ```
 Possibilities on github api docs:
 1 - fine grained aproach: fetch file list -> and query content file by file on the js/ts files to be processed
-    Pros: uses github api / Cons: Overkill, there might be thousands of files to fetch, will we need to manage rate limiting ?
+    Pros: uses github api a lot / Cons: Overkill, there might be thousands of files to fetch, will we need to manage rate limiting ?
-2 - fetch a zip of the repo on a certain version and do the processing in bulk next
+2 - one shot: fetch a zip of the repo on a certain version and do the processing in bulk next
-    Pros: Simple / Cons: will download all repo files, depends on zip
+    Pros: Simple, uses github api / Cons: will download all repo files, depends on zip

+also it can be done using git cli but the requirement clearly states that we use github api

 ```

+Proceeding with 2

 ### Charachter occurency stat